-Of potentially greater impact upon the beaches of Orkney is likely to be either an increase in extreme water levels or in the magnitude or frequency of storm conditions.
+Of greater impact upon the beaches of Shetland is likely to be either an increase in extreme water levels or in the magnitude or frequency of storm conditions.
 Virtually all of the beach systems suffer from storm damage at present and any increase in storm frequency or magnitude will result in an increase in backshore erosion.
-This type of erosional response will occur mainly along the sand beach/dune or sand beach/machair systems in Orkney where there is no protection provided by shingle or cobble sized material.
-There are relatively few beach systems where there is no shingle storm beach occurring on the upper part of the shoreline, or buried underneath the present sand beach.
-At locations where a shingle upper beach (or shingle storm beach) does occur this provides much more protection to the coastal edge from wave attack.
+This will be particularly severe upon beach areas where there is little width between the high water mark and the frontal dunes/machair or coastal edge (virtually every beach in Shetland).
+This form of erosional response will occur along all the sand beach/dune or sand beach/machair systems in

+Shetland, e.g. as for example at Quendale, where there is no protection provided by a shingle or cobble storm beach.
+On beaches where a shingle upper beach (or shingle storm beach) does occur this provides much more protection to the coastal edge from wave attack.
 However, landward retreat still occurs by rollover where the shingle material is progressively transferred from the shore face, pushed over the crest and onto the back face hence causing landward retreat.
 The average rate of retreat is approximately proportional to sea level rise and the gradient of the shoreface.
 Where there is sufficient volume of shingle material the crest of the shingle beach will increase in elevation to accommodate sea level rise.
-However, if beach material is sparse any increase in elevation is at the expense of the width of the shingle ridge which would reduce the degree of protection to the coastal edge.
+However, if beach material is sparse, any increase in elevation is at the expense of the width of the shingle ridge which would therefore reduce the degree of protection to the coastal edge.
+Sea level will not proceed at such a rate that overstepping of beaches occurs.